dapabe/aux-functions/README.md

 # auxiliar/utility-functions
 Auxiliar functions which I find useful for everyday use.
-Feel free to do a pull request, ask to modify, do a new implementation.
+Feel free to do a pull request, ask to modify or create a new implementation.